-Great Stirrup Cay is a private, 250-acre island in Bahamas, owned by Norwegian Cruise Line (NCL), where we had a great time.
+We had a wonderful time at Great Stirrup Cay, which is a private, 250-acre island in Bahamas owned by Norwegian Cruise Line (NCL).

-Lucayan Indians inhabited the island first, then Spanish explorers came, followed by the British.
+Lucayan Indians first inhabited the island, followed by Spanish explorers, and the British.
 Slave traders were active in the 19th century.
-The cay was later used during the American Civil War; then as an American base to fight German submarines active in the Caribbean during World War II.
+The cay was used during the American Civil War; then as an American base to fight German submarines active in the Caribbean during World War II.
 And before NCL bought the island from an oil company, the US Air Force used it as a satellite tracking station.